sachitale/async-file-use/README.md

-#Core Java: How to use AsynchronousFileChannel and the attachment facility it comes with.
+# Core Java: How to use AsynchronousFileChannel and the attachment facility it comes with.

 JDK 7 onward java has given great facilities to write Async code.
-This small post demonstrates how to use AsynchronousFileChannel and how to effectively use the attachment.
-Most of the articles I've seen stop short of explaining how to use the attachment facility.
+This small code demonstrates how to use AsynchronousFileChannel and how to effectively use the attachment object.
+Most of the articles that I've seen stop short of explaining how to use the attachment facility.

 * How to compile:
 ```